ARUP-NGS/BMFtools/README.md

         3. VQS model (start, paper and pencil?)
     1. Error Characterization Code
         1. Write database reading and processing.
+        2. Check for read pairs that disagree in a pileup - the advantage of this is that we wouldn't need to run a separate, all-context experiment just yet to get what we need for <0.1% observed AAF.
     3. Info Fields
         2. Add read length to the INFO field (both full read length and read length without Ns)